 1. Escalating fund sizes

 2018 marked a year of bloated fund sizes.
 The median venture fund size grew to a staggering $80 million in 2018, up from $40 to $50 million for the previous five years.
 2018 also marked a decade record in terms of the most number of billion-dollar VC funds.
+Not only have fund sizes grown in the past year, but the entire venture capital industry has increased in size.

-Smaller funds have reacted to escalating fund sizes.
+Smaller funds have reacted quickly to escalating fund sizes.
 They’ve started to make earlier bets, doubling down on investing at the seed stage.
 This has presented an exciting opportunity for earlier startups looking to secure initial capital.

 Will the trend continue in 2019?
 Experts from Pitchbook don’t think so.
 They expect fund sizes to “hit a ceiling as GPs refrain from raising excess capital to maintain venture-like returns.”
 Only time will tell.